cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/projects/Ruby on Rails/FS-RoR-Project.md

 - Define at least one scope method in your model that uses a custom query method such as `where` and `order`.
 - Create a user authentication system (login/signup/logout).
 Devise is not permittable.
 - Define RESTful routes (resources).
-- Include flash messages as well as error validaton messages.
+- Include flash messages as well as error validation messages.
 - Your application must be DRY (Don't-Repeat-Yourself).
 - Application must be styled, Botstrap 5/SASS/ect is permittable.
 - Pick at least one model/controller to test